 I am a second-year law student at Widener University School of Law in Wilmington, DE.
 I plan to practice in the area of International Human Rights and hope to work with the United Nations Human Rights Council.
 The writing experience I gained from the BTW Minor prepared me for the writing-intensive atmosphere of law school and will continue to benefit me as I further my career.
 Thanks to the BTW Minor, I am now able to write persuasive and informative pieces that I can feel confident handing to a judge or prospective client.
 The minor has also given me the ability to discuss the contents of my writing with clarity and authority, whether I'm in a classroom setting or a courtroom.

-Dr. Ashley Patriarca joined the English Department in Fall 2013 as an Assistant Professor of International Business Writing, and she regularly teaches courses in the BTW Minor.
-Her research interests include professional writing, risk communication, social media, grant writing, and technical editing, and her work has appeared in College Composition and Communication, Technical Communication, and Journal of Business and Technical Communication.
-If you're interested in learning more about Dr. Patriarca and her teaching and research interests, please visit her faculty page or her personal website, or email her at email@example.com.
+Dr. Kristin Kondrlik joined the English Department in Fall 2016 as an Assistant Professor of Health Communication, and she regularly teaches courses in the Professional and Technical Writing Minor.
+Her research interests include health communication and rhetoric, rhetorical history, women's writing, and print culture studies.
+Her work has appeared in the Victorian Periodicals Review, Composition Studies and Poroi: Project on Rhetoric of Inquiry.
+If you're interested in learning more about Dr. Kondrlik and her teaching and research interests, please visit her faculty page or her personal website, or email her at email@example.com.

 Interested in declaring the Business and Technical Writing Minor?
 Visit the WCU Registrar's Registration page for instructions on how to submit an Academic Plan Change Request in myWCU.